zahidsyed/learning-nahw-analytically/README.md

 # Learning nahw analytically

-_It is easy to create a dry, boring, but accurate resource for a complex topic.
-The challenge is to create something that is effective yet fun to learn from and to teach with._
+_It is easy to create a bone dry, boring, but superbly accurate resource for a complex topic.
+But the real challenge is to create something that is effective, yet fun to learn from and to teach with._

 I have developed this system targeting three use cases, two primary and one secondary.